 While it all boils down to a fear of missing a great or good trade, FOMO can be applied to just about all of the stages of trading.
 From FOMO on and entry to FOMO on the exit, the anxiety can be paralyzing.

 Resolving the fear of missing out is something that every trader needs to work on.
-Mental exercises to break the fear of FOMO are crucial when it comes to self-control and restraint.
+Mental exercises to break the fear are crucial when it comes to self-control and restraint.

 Here are several ways to help you cope with FOMO: